vogt4nick/recipes.vogt4nick.com/recipes/main-dishes.md

 5. **Prepare soup.** Start broiler.
 Add *carmelized onions* to individual, oven-safe soup bowls.
 Layer *bacon bits*.
 Layer 3-4 *toasted baguette slices*.
 Layer *bacon bits*.
 Layer gruyere cheese.
 Add broth over gruyere cheese.
 Broil 3-5 minutes until gruyere is somewhat melted and bubbly.
 Remove from broiler and let stand 5-10 minutes.
 6. **Garnish and serve** with bacon bits and green onion.

-**Tips & Tricks**
+!!! tip
     * Place loose leaf herbs in a steel ball tea infuser for seasoning your broth.
     * Substitute a homemade vegetable broth with a mirepoix base for more vegetable flavor.
     * Carmelize onions until they are deep brown for a very sweet soup.

 ---